Watch: Patrick Kane scores first goal as member of Detroit Red Wings to tie game up

 MORE ABOUT KANE'S HEALTH: Inside Patrick Kane’s hip resurfacing surgery — and why it’s not right procedure for most

-the goal was assisted by another new signee, Alex DeBrincat, who was teammates with Kane for years with the Chicago Blackhawks and helped the Wings convince Kane to sign in Detroit.
+The goal was assisted by another Red Wing in his first season in Detroit: Alex DeBrincat, who was teammates with Kane for years with the Chicago Blackhawks and helped the Wings convince Kane to sign in Detroit.
+Goalie Alex Lyon, who signed with the Wings in the offseason, picked up his first assist as a Wing — and on his birthday, no less.

 The goal came just a few moments after Red Wings captain Dylan Larkin had to leave the game when he was hit from behind and laid motionless on the ice.
-The crowd was still very tense as the Wings scored the goal while on the powerplay they got from the questionable hit from behind on Larkin.
+The crowd was still very tense as the Wings scored the goal while on a power play, which actually began before the hit on Larkin.

-Kane signed a one-year, $2.75 million deal with the Wings after the forward underwent invasive hip surgery to his right hip.
+Kane signed a one-year, $2.75 million deal with the Wings after recovering from invasive hip resurfacing surgery on his right side.

 You can watch Kane's goal in the video below: